Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-performance-and-limit-improvements.md

 Some Excel features do not use multithreaded calculation.
 For example:

-- Data table calculation (however, structured references to tables do use MTC).
+- Data table calculation (however, structured references to tables do use MTC)
-- User-defined functions (however, XLL functions can be multithread-enabled).
+- User-defined functions (however, XLL functions can be multithread-enabled)
-- XLM functions.
+- XLM functions
-- INDIRECT, CELL functions that use either the **format2** or **address** options.
+- INDIRECT, CELL functions that use either the **format2** or **address** options
-- GETPIVOTDATA and other functions referring to PivotTables or cubes.
+- GETPIVOTDATA and other functions referring to PivotTables or cubes
-- **Range.Calculate** and **Range.CalculateRowMajorOrder**.
+- **Range.Calculate** and **Range.CalculateRowMajorOrder**
-- Cells in circular reference loops.
+- Cells in circular reference loops

 The first time that Excel calculates a workbook on a computer that has multiple processors, you incur some overhead while Excel examines dependencies.
 Therefore, you can see the maximum performance increase on the second and successive calculations (although there is still usually improvement on the first calculation versus running the same task on the same speed of computer that has a single processor).